potatoes-team/dinoguys/README.md

 Special thanks to Isaac Easton, Sarah Zhao, and Gary Kertis for invaluable advice throughout the development process!

-Special thanks to [@kxstadinjpg](https://www.instagram.com/kxstadinjpg/?hl=en) for the amazing favicon!
+Special thanks to [@kxstadinjpg](https://www.instagram.com/kxstadinjpg/?hl=en) for the amazing favicon logo!